BIurple/VC-Themes/README.md

+# Please let me know if I forgot to credit you!

 # Old UI Restoration Theme

 This theme aims to bring back **SOME** dearly missed elements from the Old discord UI such as the user panel and serverlist, and making other aspects look a little fancier.